Suhaas-Suran/HealthAI/README.md

-# FitGen AI - Diet and Workout Recommendation System
+# HealthAI - Diet and Workout Recommendation System

-FitGen AI is a web application that provides personalized diet and workout recommendations based on user inputs using Google's Gemini AI.
+HealthAI is a web application that provides personalized diet and workout recommendations based on user inputs using Google's Gemini AI.

 ## Overview